(1) Academic Salary

 In undertaking consulting and related outside professional activities, faculty members and other academic appointees should take care to observe the limits on the amount of time properly devoted to such activities and to avoid situations in which the activities may create a conflict with their responsibilities as an officer of the University.
 Academic appointees should not engage in paid consulting at or for another educational institution or educational organization without prior approval from their Dean and the Corporation.

-Faculty members must report all outside academic appointments, professional affiliations (including any foreign professional affiliations), and professional activities in their annual Faculty Activity Reports (a description of the faculty member’s research, teaching and advising, and service during that year), which are submitted to the Dean and used as part of the salary-setting process.
-This includes consulting relationships, visiting appointments, and honorary appointments.
-In addition to reporting in the annual Faculty Activity Report, and in accordance with the FAS/SEAS Policy on Financial Conflicts of Interest Disclosures (available at https://research.fas.harvard.edu/policies/financial-conflicts-interest-disclosures), the following individuals must submit an annual disclosure of their and their family members’ significant financial interests in the preceding twelve months in any related outside entity, using the online Financial Interest Disclosure application (https://fcoi.harvard.edu).
+Annual Faculty Activity Reports (a description of the faculty member’s research, teaching and advising, and service during that year) are submitted to the Dean and used as part of the salary-setting process.
+In addition to reporting in the annual Faculty Activity Report, and in accordance with the FAS/SEAS Policy on Financial Conflicts of Interest Disclosures (available at https://research.fas.harvard.edu/policies/financial-conflicts-interest-disclosures), the following individuals must submit an annual disclosure of their and their immediate family members’ financial interests and outside activities in the preceding twelve months in any related outside entity, using the online Outside Activities and Interests Reporting (OAIR) application (https://oair.harvard.edu).
 (Please note that some financial interests may be excluded from disclosure.),

 - All holders of a ladder faculty appointment primarily in the FAS/SEAS (i.e., assistant professors, associate professors, tenured professors)